14 Resources for Caregivers

 Resources

-- Reduced-cost public transportation
+• Reduced-cost public transportation

 Reduced fares may be available for seniors through public transportation, including in Rhode Island.
 Through the Americans with Disabilities Act, people with disabilities that prevent the use of fixed-route buses can receive door-to-door service.
-Find out about the program in Rhode Island or locate your local public transit. - $0 private rides
+Find out about the program in Rhode Island or locate your local public transit.

-If your loved one has our a BCBSRI Medicare Advantage plan, they can get up to 24 one-way rides2 to and from doctors appointments as well as places that support their health and well-being, such as senior centers, libraries, and Your Blue Store locations. - $0 mail order drugs
+If your loved one has a BCBSRI Medicare Advantage plan, they can get no-cost private rides2 to and from doctors appointments as well as places that support their health and well-being, such as senior and community centers, libraries, and Your Blue Store locations.

 You can reduce trips to the pharmacy and may save money by encouraging your loved one to have their drugs delivered by mail.
 With a BCBSRI Medicare Advantage plan, they’ll pay $0 for a 90-supply of many generic drugs.